Analytical Duration and Empirical Dura ...

-Floating-rate instruments, like floating-rate notes (FRNs) and most loans, differ from fixed-rate bonds in how their interest payments fluctuate based on a reference interest rate.
-This ensures that the borrower’s base rate stays aligned with current market conditions.
-For lenders or investors, this minimizes price risk during interest rate fluctuations.
-For example, if a company issues an FRN, its interest payments adjust based on a market reference rate (MRR) like LIBOR.
-This mechanism ensures that the FRN’s price remains stable even when interest rates are volatile, as its cash flows recalibrate with rate changes.
+Floating-rate instruments, such as floating-rate notes (FRNs) and most loans, differ from fixed-rate bonds in their periodic payment dynamics.
+Their interest payments fluctuate based on a reference interest rate, ensuring the borrower’s base rate remains aligned with prevailing market conditions.
+For lenders or investors, this means minimized price risk amidst interest rate volatilities.
+For instance, an FRN issued by a company will adjust its interest payments depending on a prevalent market reference rate (MRR), such as LIBOR.
+This mechanism ensures that even amidst unstable interest rates, the FRN’s price remains steady as its cash flows recalibrate with rate changes.

 The MRR on an FRN or loan is usually a short-term money market rate.
 The reference rate is determined at the beginning of the period, and the interest payment is made at the end of the period.
 This payment structure is called in arrears.
 For example, if the MRR is based on the 3-month LIBOR, the interest payment for a period will be determined by the LIBOR rate at the start of the period.
 The most common day-count conventions for calculating accrued interest on floaters are actual/360 and actual/365.
 To this MRR, a specified spread, called the quoted margin, is either added or subtracted.